Curriculum

 • Independent reading

-• Phonics – using the ‘Letters and Sounds’ progression and LCP resources.
+• Phonics – using the ‘Little Wandle' scheme.

 • Library- Each child has access to the school library and is welcome to borrow books.